 - Braza – Arguably the best Churrascaria outside of Brazil, Braza offers the finest cuts of barbecued meats alongside a first class counter of salads and cold cuts.

-- dragon-i – By night, dragon-i is one of Lan Kwai Fong’s hippest clubs, but by day it is transformed into a restaurant serving authentic Cantonese cuisine.
-At lunchtime, customers can enjoy all-you-can-eat Dim Sum along with some Japanese specialties.
+- dragon-i – By night, dragon-i is one of Lan Kwai Fong’s hippest clubs, but by day it’s transformed into a restaurant serving authentic Cantonese cuisine.
+At lunchtime, customers can enjoy an all-you-can-eat Dim Sum along with some Japanese specialties.

-- Bombay Dreams – Hong Kong is host to a wide range of Indian restaurants, but Bombay Dreams is considered by many to be the finest.
-The restaurant boasts an impressive a la carte menu in the evenings, but at lunchtime, customers can enjoy a buffet that includes a wide choice of curries.
+- Bombay Dreams – Hong Kong is host to a vast number of Indian restaurants, but Bombay Dreams is considered by many to be the finest.
+The restaurant boasts an impressive a la carte menu in the evenings, but at lunchtime, customers can enjoy a buffet that includes a wide assortment of curries.

 - Tango Steakhouse – When it comes to steaks, there is plenty of healthy competition in Hong Kong for which is the best steakhouse in the city.
-Possibly the strongest contender is this place, located just a 10-minute walk from the center of Lan Kwai Fong.
+Possibly the strongest contender, Tango is located just 10-minutes walk from the center of Lan Kwai Fong.